 When employees use their Bucketlist points to make charitable donations offered by our gift card provider, Tango Rewards (offered in USD currency only in limited countries), the employee will receive an email notification confirming their donation.
 This email may be used as a tax receipt.

-If the company adds their own charities to the Bucketlist platform and donates the points on behalf of the employee.
-In such cases, the employee does not receive cash, eliminating tax implications.
+If the company adds their own charities to the Bucketlist platform and donates the points on behalf of the employee, the employee does not receive cash, eliminating tax implications.
 Furthermore, the company may be eligible for a tax deduction for the donation.
 The employee simply requests the company to direct reward points to a charitable organization they resonate with.

 Keep in mind, these are some examples of how Bucketlist clients manage tax implications of their program.
 Your finance or legal team may have their own approach and preferences.
 Bucketlist can support along the way through guidance and reporting.